Interior Savings’ Unplug & Play and Family Literacy Week will take place from Sunday, January 21st to Sunday, January 28th, 2024.

-Interior Savings Unplug and Play Week provides families with opportunities to increase the time spent participating in healthy, interactive activities.
+Interior Savings’ Unplug & Play and Family Literacy Week provides families with opportunities to increase the time spent participating in healthy, interactive activities.
 Off-screen time is critical for developing essential life skills such as self-regulation, creativity and learning through physical and imaginative play.

-Unplug and Play Week is organized by Project Literacy Central Okanagan Society with the support of these participating Community Partners.
+Unplug and Play and Family Literacy Week is organized by Project Literacy Central Okanagan Society with the support of these participating Community Partners.